sftpgo/docs/docs/tutorials/eventmanager-copy.md

 - **Max retries**: 2
 - **Continue on error**: Enabled

-With a source folder set to a virtual folder that provides access to the shared storage.
+Set both **Source folder** and **Target folder** to the virtual folder that provides the shared storage: with both set the action runs once, as a system action.
+With the source folder alone it runs once per user, and the **Move source** disposition of the first user leaves nothing for the others.

 ### Step 2: Create a Scheduled Rule